sameeksha-cloud/Docker-Notes/Docker-Introduction.md

 ![img](img/DockerIntro.PNG)

-## Why containers ?
+## Why containers?

-- There are some potential problems dealing with development and production environment while building and deploying our appliaction which we wanna solve and these are :
+- There are some potential problems dealing with development and production environment while building and deploying our appliaction which we wanna solve and these are as shown in the images:

-### Problem

 ![img](img/problems.PNG)
 ![img](img/solution.PNG)

-### What we want ?
+### What we want?

 ![img](img/solutionCo.PNG)